serpawatwit/-dsFinal/README.md

 ## Methods

 Tools:
-- Seaborn, numpy, panda, and sklean for data analysis
+- Seaborn, NumPy, panda, and Sklearn for data analysis
 - Github for project repo

 Inference Methods used with Scikit: